Genealogy of Jesus: Omissions

 Three consecutive kings of Judah are omitted: Ahaziah, Jehoash, and Amaziah.
-These three kings are seen as especially wicked, from the cursed line of Ahab through his daughter Athaliah to the third and fourth generation.
+These kings are seen as especially wicked, from the cursed line of Ahab through his daughter Athaliah to the third and fourth generation.
 The author could have omitted them to create a second set of fourteen.

 Another omitted king is Jehoiakim, the father of Jeconiah, also known as Jehoiachin.
 In Greek the names are even more similar, both being sometimes called Joachim.
 When Matthew says, "Josiah begot Jeconiah and his brothers at the time of the exile," he appears to conflate the two, because Jehoiakim, not Jeconiah, had brothers, but the exile was in the time of Jeconiah.
 While some see this as a mistake, others argue that the omission was once again deliberate, ensuring that the kings after David spanned exactly fourteen generations.

 The final group also contains fourteen generations.
 If Josiah's son was intended as Jehoiakim, then Jeconiah could be counted separately after the exile.
 Some authors proposed that Matthew's original text had one Joseph as the father of Mary, who then married another man of the same name.